jonross/kugl/docs-tmp/builtins.md

 A note about data types

 * Timestamps are stored as integers, representing seconds since the Unix epoch.
-See below for conversion functions.
+Timestamps and deltas can be converted back to strings like `2021-01-01 12:34:56Z` or `5d`, `4h30m` using the `to_utc` and `to_age` functions, below.
+* Memory is stored as bytes, and can be coverted back to a string like `1Gi` or `3.4Mi` using the `to_size` function, below
+* CPU and GPU limits are stored as floats

 ### pods